University of Wales, Lampeter: Rugby

 Rugby was introduced to Lampeter by Vice-Principal Rowland Williams around 1850 and, as such, the college can claim to have the oldest Rugby football team in Wales.
 Despite some debate as to whether this honour belongs to the town team or the university side, the Welsh Rugby Union's official history "Fields of Praise: The Official History of the Welsh Rugby Union, 1881–1981" indicates the college team as the first.
 However, Lampeter Town RFC were the representatives of Lampeter at the formation of the WRU in 1881.

 The red strip worn by Wales is one of the university's original strips and, as such, the college team is the only other club permitted to wear it.
 The club was one of the founder members of the Welsh Rugby Union in 1881 but, following trouble at a match against the University College of Wales, Aberystwyth in 1933, was reprimanded by the union.

 The club's nicknames were Mad Pilgrims and Fighting Parsons, reflecting Lampeter's history of training clergy.
 A match was played between the student team and an old boys (graduate) team on the first Saturday in December each year.
 In recent years, the old boys formed a touring side known as Old Parsonians RFC.
 The old boys have become known for their battle cry "chuff", which came into common use c.
 2001.
 Old Parsonians play in a sky blue and white kit in recognition of the historical rugby link to Cambridge rugby through Rowland Williams.

-The College Yell

-Taken from the Student Handbook 1938–39, the College Yell was originally used at sporting and other competitive events.
-It had largely fallen into obscurity by the twenty-first century, though occasionally resurrected by zealous students.

-Hip Hip HoorayHip Hip HoorayHip Hip HoorayNawr Dewi.
-Nawr Dewi.
-Nawr Dewi.Dy Blant.
-Dy Blant.
-Dy Blant.Backshe Odinthorog.
-Backshe Odinthorog.Niri Giri Wari.
-Niri Giri Wari.Zey Zey ZeyBing Bang Odin.
-Bing Bang Odin.Io Dewi.
-Io Dewi.
-Io Dewi.Dewi Sant.
-Dewi Sant.
-Dewi Sant.